You can take the girl out of Minnesota, but you can’t take Minnesota out of the girl.

 When a Minnesotan leaves Minnesota, she never completely acclimates to her new surroundings.
 They’re always seen through the prism of a buttoned-up Scandinavian with a Lutheran upbringing.
 And warm boots.

-I’m a 46-year-old former newspaper reporter and marketing exec.
-My two cents are worth about a post a day on a variety of issues, sometimes offered with humor, sometimes wistfulness, sometimes outrage.
+I’m a 54-year-old writer, storyteller and occasional accountant.
+A few days a week, my two cents are worth a post on a variety of issues, sometimes offered with humor, sometimes wistfulness, sometimes outrage.

-This blog is about my everyday life as a former Minnesotan, transplanted into a tiny suburb of Chicago.
+This blog is about my everyday life as a former Minnesotan, spending my summers in a 128-year-old former Methodist church in southern Wisconsin and my winters in the glorious sunshine of Texas.
 A news junkie who loves books, I enjoy Major League baseball (I root for the Twins and any team which plays against the Chicago White Sox) and discussions about spirituality, politics and culture.
 And I love a good recipe, usually accompanied by a bad picture.
 Like the Farmers’ Almanac, this blog contains “bits of logic, formulas for good cookery, weather prognostications, humor, poetry and odds and ends designed for your enjoyment and edification.”

 Interact with Minnesota Transplant